trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 basics about how to run the ``cmake`` and ``ctest`` exectuables, how to set CMake cache variables, and the basics of building software and running tests with ``ctest``.
 The proper reference for a TriBITS Project User is the `Project-Specific Build Quick Reference`_.
-Also, the `TriBITS Overview <../overview/TribitsOverview.pdf>`_ document may be of some help also.
+Also, the `TriBITS Overview`_ document may be of some help also.
 A TriBITS project user does not need to know anything about the CMake langauge itself or any of the TriBITS macros or functions described in `TriBITS Macros and Functions`_ or really anything else described in this current document.

 A **TriBITS Project Developer** is someone who contributes to a software project that uses TriBITS.
 They will add source files, libraries and